Research & Engineering Portfolio

 Key Discovery:

-Roots impact petrophysical relations - The standard Archie’s Law doesn’t work when roots are present!
+Roots impact petrophysical relations — the standard Archie’s Law doesn’t work when roots are present.
 We quantified exactly how roots modify the soil’s electrical behavior.

 Publication: Vadose Zone Journal (2019), 35 citations